PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/PROJECT_REPORT.md

 *   **Goal-Based Task Management**: Users can give the agent natural language goals (e.g., "Ensure all systems are patched to the latest security standards").
 *   **Multi-step Task Execution**: The agent can break down a single goal into multiple, sequential tasks and execute them across different systems.
 *   **Proactive Issue Resolution**: Identifies and fixes problems autonomously without waiting for a human to create a ticket or send a command.
-*   **Conversational AI with Voice**: Allows for quick, natural-language interaction with the agent through a chat interface that supports both voice input (Speech-to-Text) and spoken audio responses (Text-to-Speech).
+*   **Conversational AI with Voice**: Allows for quick, natural-language interaction with the agent through a chat interface that supports both voice input (Speech-to-Text) and spoken audio responses (TTS).
 *   **Automated Root Cause Analysis**: Generates detailed reports explaining its reasoning and the steps it took to solve a problem.
 *   **Third-Party Integrations**: Seamlessly connects with existing IT tools like Jira for ticketing, Slack for communication, and various monitoring systems.